 Some canines just like the taste of cat feces.

-Cats are often fed a diet higher in protein and fat than dogs are.
-The artificial flavors in their food can often transfer over to their stool.
-Often, their feces will taste similar to cat food, which many dogs love.
+Cats are fed a diet higher in protein and fat than dogs are.
+The flavors in their food can persist in the stool.
+Their feces will taste similar to cat food, which many dogs love.

 If your dog is eating cat feces simply because it tastes good, it can be challenging to make them stop.
-You’ll need to cut off access to your cat’s litterbox.
-Training can help, but it isn’t always effective that quickly.
+You’ll need to cut off access to your cat’s litter box.
+Training can help, with focus on positive enrichment and patience.

 Many dogs need substantial amounts of mental stimulation.
-Intelligent breeds (and even breeds that aren’t so intelligent) require regular entertainment to stay happy.
+Intelligent breeds (and even breeds that aren’t as intelligent) require regular entertainment to stay happy.
 Otherwise, they can become bored.

 Bored dogs will usually try to make their own fun.
 Often, this involves doing the things that you don’t want your dog to do, like eating cat feces.
 Getting into the litter box may provide the excitement that your dog is looking for.
 It often is better than lying around on the couch, anyway.